 Once your designated room selection time arrives, log in to your housing portal and click on "Room Selection."
-Search available halls and assign yourself (and roommate(s), if applicable) to the room of your choice.
-View the instructional video below for step-by-step instructions and screen shots.
+Search available halls and assign yourself (and your roommate, if applicable) to the room of your choice.
+View the instructional video below for step-by-step instructions and screenshots.

-View first-year student room facts that important for room sign-up.
+View first-year student room facts that are important for room sign-up.

 SELECTION PROCESS FAQs

 - Why can’t I see any available spaces in my hall of choice?
 If you are unable to find any rooms in your preferred hall, it is because one of two things has happened.
-Either there are no more bed spaces available, or the number of spaces available is not sufficient to accommodate your roommate pairing/group.
+Either there are no more bed spaces available, or the number of spaces available is not sufficient to accommodate you and your roommate.
 For example, if you are planning to be roommates with another person, the system will only show rooms that have at least two available beds.
 If the remaining rooms in your preferred hall only have one bed available, you will not see them unless you drop your roommate.
-At that time, if there are any rooms with an unoccupied bed, they will be visible for selection.
-However, you will not be able to assign your just-dropped roommate; you will only be able to assign yourself.

 - I selected a room, but now I changed my mind – can I go back in and make changes?
 You cannot go back in and make a change.
 Please contact Residence Life at firstname.lastname@example.org or 701-231-7557 for assistance in making the change.

 - I want to be part of a learning community.
 Do I participate in the room self-selection process?
-Students who qualify for a learning community will be notified by March 7, 2022 and will be assigned a space by Residence Life.
-Those who are not selected due to lack of eligibility or lack of space, will also be notified via email by March 8, and will be asked to participate in the room self-selection process.
+Students who qualify for a learning community will be notified by March 6, 2023, and will be assigned a space by Residence Life.
+Those who are not selected due to lack of eligibility or lack of space, will be notified via email by March 8, and will be asked to participate in the room self-selection process.